The site where Tanya Denise Jackson was found

 Crime Location in Queens, New York

-The location where rapper Stretch was shot dead
+The location where rapper Stretch was killed

 Roughly 7 miles away.